apollographql/apollo-ios/docs/source/tutorial/tutorial-mutations.md

 }
 ```

-This is helpful because the Swift code generation will now generate a method which only accepts a single ID rather than an array, but you'll still be calling the same mutation under the hood, without the backend needing to change anything.
+This is helpful because the Swift code generation will now generate a method that only accepts a single ID instead of an array, but you'll still be calling the same mutation under the hood, without the backend needing to change anything.

 In the `Query Variables` section of GraphiQL, update variables to use `tripID` as the key, and remove the array brackets from around the identifier: